Download PDF

 NY Attorney Wins Dismissal of $1.5M Demand of Professional Athlete

 New York attorney Dana M. Ricci prevailed on the dismissal of a $1.5 million demand of a professional sports team member on a tort-based claim.
-In this case, the plaintiff suffered from lasting hip injuries after she stepped backwards to avoid being struck by our defendant’s vehicle while crossing a street located near the defendant’s training facility parking lot.
+In this case, Plaintiff suffered from lasting hip injuries after she stepped backwards to avoid being struck by our defendant’s vehicle while crossing a street located near the defendant’s training facility parking lot.

 Litchfield Cavo’s New York attorneys claim that there is no evidence pointing to reckless behavior and found no precedent for a claim wherein a pedestrian had no contact with a vehicle.
 Although, if appealed, a jury could still conclude that a driver is at fault if reckless operation of a vehicle proximately caused an accident.